Wyrdware/Portfolio/content/projects/mosaic.md

 ## Outcome

-Mosaic demonstrated it's value.
-At GDC 2025 I presented how Mosaic made our team's ambitious capstone game possible.
-Its modular design enabled rapid iteration and parallel development across disciplines, while ensuring clean architectural boundaries.
+At GDC 2025, I was proud to demonstrate Mosaic’s value when I presented how my efforts on Mosaic allowed my team’s ambitious capstone game to become possible.
+Mosaic’s modular design enabled rapid iteration, parallel development across disciplines, and ensured clean architectural boundaries for *Echoes In the Mist*.

 Less experienced programmers successfully implemented complex systems, such as a fully modular animation-matched backstab, without introducing architectural overhead thanks to Mosaic.